Satyanjoshi/MFPE_Audit_managment/README.md

 ## Overview::

 * ### How to run this project || Execution :
-  #### --Dependencies on Other microsevices : ** You should have Java 8 or any version above that, maven,NPM installed - to run this project**
+  ####Dependencies on Other microsevices : You should have Java 8 or any version above that, maven,NPM installed - to run this project
   Git clone the project first.
 Then follow the steps below :<br/>

-  #### --Steps after getting the project in your local machine :
+  #### Steps after getting the project in your local machine :
   Use postman to git console responce